jabrena/pml/README.md

 </prompt>
 ```

 But with this anemic prompt, exist a high probability that frontier models could not implement in the same way that you have in mind.
 Lets iterate this idea to show how to use `PML`.

-[`PML Schema`](./schema/src/main/resources/pml.xsd) define the following parts:
+A [`PML Schema`](./schema/src/main/resources/pml.xsd) defines the following parts:

 ```xml
 <!-- Root element for a prompt -->